 Pennsylvania landlords may evict tenants for the following reasons:

-Landlords are prohibited from evicting tenants in retaliation or as a form of discrimination.
+Landlords are prohibited from evicting tenants as a form of discrimination.

 Security Deposits in Pennsylvania